pgersl/personal-website/content/notes/research/chemistry/ap-chemistry/atomic-structure-and-properties/Moles and molar masses.md

 ---

 # Avogadro constant $N_A$
-- _Avigadro constant_ specifies the ammount of particles in a mole of any substance
+- _Avogadro constant_ specifies the ammount of particles in a mole of any substance
 $$1\ N_A=6.022\cdot{10^{23}}\ mol^{-1}$$
 - it is defined as the number of atoms in precisely 12 grams of $^{12}C$ isotope
 # Mole of a substance $mol$